 Fratton Park hardly changed in the following decades until in 1997 the Fratton End stand got demolished and replaced by a new all-seater stand.
 The only change since has been the installation of a roof over the Milton End.

 In the last two decades, Portsmouth have investigated various options to either redevelop Fratton Park, or build a complete new stadium all together.
 Multiple plans have been presented, but all failed to materialise due to various reasons.
-No major changes are currently expected due to the precarious financial situation of the club.
+No major changes are currently expected due to the limited financial means of the club.

 Fratton Park is located in the east of Portsmouth at just over a mile from Portsmouth’s city centre.

 The stadium is a 10-minute walk away from rail station Fratton.
 Very frequent trains run from Portsmouth & Southsea and Portsmouth Harbour rail stations in Portsmouth’s centre to Fratton.
 The journey only takes a few minutes.
 Most trains arriving in Portsmouth also stop at Fratton.

 There is only limited parking in the area around Fratton Park.